Xerotine siccative: Initial investigations

-The first evidence that xerotine siccative was a chief agent in the explosions of these ships came from an investigation done on Cockatrice.
-It was discovered that prior to the explosion, a man entered the ship's storeroom with an open flame, which he held next to an uncorked can of xerotine siccative.
+The first evidence that xerotine siccative was a chief agent in the explosions on ships came from an investigation done on Cockatrice.
+It was discovered that before the explosion, a man entered the ship's storeroom with an open flame, which he held next to an uncorked can of xerotine siccative.
 Harry T. Grenfell reported that xerotine siccative had been supplied to the ship as a harmless substance and as a result, no precautions were taken towards it.
 Subsequent inquiries into an explosion aboard Triumph and HMS Doterel revealed that both resulted from explosions due to xerotine siccative.

 After it was revealed that Triumph exploded as a result of gas generated by xerotine siccative, W.B.
 Baird, carpenter of Doterel, testified that he was supplied with the agent in an earthenware jar.
 He also stated that the painter of the ship reported that the jar had been damaged and was leaking and was ordered to dispose of the jar by throwing it overboard; shortly thereafter the explosion aboard Doterel occurred.

 Results

 In 1883, a committee, appointed by the Lords Commissioners of the Admiralty, released a report on the explosive power of xerotine siccative.
 Once the danger of xerotine siccative became known, the Commanders-in-Chief at the home ports and foreign stations and the Superintendents of the Dockyards were warned not to issue the substance to any future ships.
 All ships were also required to return any quantity of xerotine siccative that they had on board.
 At the same time, orders were given for the entire supply in store and on ships to be destroyed.

 The Admiralty also took steps to prevent similar events from occurring in the future.
 No new compound could be administered until it had been examined chemically and any explosive nature was reported.
 Further precautions were taken in that labels stating "Inflammable—No Fire or Light to be brought near this Cask" were printed to be placed on any objects that posed a fire hazard.
 In addition, new specifications were created for any future cask or can holding flammable liquids.

-After the investigations, the use of boiled oil was once again employed.
+After the investigations, boiled oil was once again used.